Everyone is Searching

 - 50% of consumers who search on a phone for a local store make a visit in the same day.

 - And 18% of local mobile searches lead to a sale within one day.

 It’s a very clear pattern.
 People search, then they go, then they buy.
 People use and trust the internet.
 You need to take advantage of the facts and put yourself in a position where local consumers are finding you and your business.

-Google My Business (GMB) shows people who are looking for that exact offer that you’re open for business.
+Google Business Profiles (GBP) show people who are looking for that exact offer that you’re open for business.
 It gives them your contact info, and can even help you stand out from the crowd.

-Here are some tips to help you take advantage of your My Business listing.
+Here are some tips to help you take advantage of your Business listing.

 Google provides some additional specific guidance for Chains and Brands, Departments within other businesses, Universities and Institutions, and Individual Practitioners.

-Your GMB page allows you to control how your business is presented in Google search results, maintain up to date useful information about the company, showcase photos, and respond to reviews.
+Your GBP page allows you to control how your business is presented in Google search results, maintain up-to-date useful information about the company, showcase photos, and respond to reviews.
 Investing a little tender love and care into your listing can attract new customers the next time they’re searching on Google.

 How to Get Set Up

 - Enter your business name and address